SailyTeam/sailyteam.github.io/README.md

 # Saily Website
 Saily's official website is now live!
 We will be implementing the APT repository soon in preparation for a Saily update which will be released later this year.
-Stay tuned for more information!
+Stay tuned for more information on that coming sometime in the near future!